hasan-kal/RedFingers/readme.md

 ## 🚀 Usage

 1. **Select Difficulty**: Choose between Easy, Medium, or Hard difficulty levels
+2. **Set Custom Time** (Optional): Select a custom time duration for your test
-2. **Start Typing**: Click on the text box and begin typing the displayed text
+3. **Start Typing**: Click on the text box and begin typing the displayed text
-3. **View Results**: After completing the test or when time runs out, review your performance metrics
+4. **View Results**: After completing the test or when time runs out, review your performance metrics
+5. **Check Stats**: View your typing history and progress
-4. **Try Again**: Restart the test to improve your score
+6. **Try Again**: Restart the test to improve your score

 ## 📊 Performance Metrics